Swimming at the 2024 Summer Olympics – Men's 4 × 100-metre freestyle relay

 The men's 4 × 100 metre freestyle relay event at the 2024 Summer Olympics was held on 27 July 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 The United States were considered the most likely to win the event by SwimSwam and Swimming World, though Australia, China and Great Britain were also considered likely to win medals.
-In the heats (preliminary rounds), the US, Great Britain, Australia and China all qualified in addition to others, including Germany, which qualified with a new national record.
-Spain also broke their national record but did not qualify.
+All four nations progressed to the final.

-In the final, China's Pan Zhanle set a new 100 metres freestyle Olympic record of 46.92 as the first swimmer for the Chinese relay, but the US won gold with a time of 3:09.28.
-Australia won silver with 3:10.35 and Italy won bronze with 3:10.70, while Germany beat their national record again to finish in seventh.
-The win gave the US their first gold of the 2024 Games.
+In the final, the US recorded 3:09.28 to win their first gold medal of the 2024 Games, with Australia taking silver with 3:10.35 and Italy winning bronze with 3:10.70.
+Pan Zhanle of China set a new 100 metre freestyle Olympic record of 46.92 on the first leg, however, China finished fourth overall.

 Background

 The United States won the event at the previous Olympics, and won the event at the 2022 World Championships.
 Australia won the event at the 2023 World Championships and China won it at the 2024 World Championships.
 In the heats (preliminary rounds) of the 2023 World Championships, Great Britain registered the fastest time but were disqualified due to one of their swimmers starting just before the other one finished.

 Both SwimSwam and Swimming World predicted the US would win, Great Britain would come second and Australia would come third.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.